fortio/fortio/README.md

 a test
 ```
-There are 2 flags to further control the behaviour of the multi server proxies:
+There are 2 flags to further control the behavior of the multi-server proxies:

 - pass `-mirrorOriginFlag=false` to not mirror all headers and request type to targets.
 - pass `-multi-serial-mode` to stream request response serially instead of fetching in parallel and writing combined data after completion.